achtnullzwei/Doorman/docs/en/order.md

             key: 'pcb',
             name: 'Doorman-S3',
             image: '/pcb.png',
-            details: 'PCB only – ideal if you can mount it inside a wallbox or hidden enclosure.',
+            details: 'PCB only – ideal if you can mount it inside a wallbox or the indoor station enclosure.',
             price: 35
         },
         {